msalemor/py-azfunc-evh-mongodb/README.md

 ### Cardinality

-Some Azure functions, like the one for Event Hubs, support cardinality meaning that the function can process one message at the or many messages in one invocation.
+Some Azure functions, like the one for Event Hubs, support cardinality meaning that the function can process one message at a time or many messages in one invocation.
 The configurations look as follows:

 - Many